Idaho Paycheck Calculator 2026 — Flat 5.7% State Rate (Federal + FICA + State)

 The most common questions we get about this calculator — each answer is kept under 60 words so you can scan.

-Idaho's Department of Revenue typically publishes updated brackets in Q4 preceding the tax year (late 2025 for 2026 tax year).
+Yes — Idaho's tax structure has been on a multi-year phase-down trajectory; the current 5.7% rate (2026 projected) is the result of recent legislative reform.
+Future-year reductions are typically conditional on revenue triggers.
 The calculator's brackets reflect the latest published or projected values, last verified 2026-05-13.
-Always confirm against Idaho State Tax Commission — flat 5.695% individual income tax (post-HB 521) for filing.When did Idaho become a flat-tax state?
+Always confirm against Idaho State Tax Commission for filing.When did Idaho become a flat-tax state?

 Idaho transitioned to a flat 5.695% rate effective tax year 2024, under HB 521 (2023).
 The legislation collapsed Idaho's previous 4-bracket progressive structure (1%, 3%, 4.5%, 6.5%) into a single rate.
 The 5.695% rate is permanent in state code — not subject to annual revenue triggers like Utah or Montana phase-down schedules.Why is Idaho's flat rate higher than Utah or Indiana?